-And for the 75th anniversary of D-Day, Parks, now 94, is heading back to Juno Beach with a delegation of fellow veterans.
+And for the 75th anniversary of D-Day, Parks, now 94, headed back to Juno Beach with a delegation of fellow veterans.

 “It means quite a bit going back,” he says.
 “I know exactly where we landed.
 We were within 100 yards of the river and that’s where I was.
 And I look across the beach and there’s the Juno Beach Centre.
 It’s almost as if it’s put down there for me.”

-Stuart, also 94, says the war, “messed up my life” by interrupting his schooling, which he never returned to.
-Instead, after arriving home from battle he embarked on a career in sales, got married and settled down.
+Stuart, also 94, says the war, “messed up my life” by interrupting his schooling, to which he never returned.
+Instead, after arriving home from battle, he embarked on a career in sales, got married and settled down.
 Still, looking back on the war today, he views the sacrifices he and his fellow soldiers made as a necessity, “otherwise we’d be doing the goose step here in Montreal today.”
 He does, however, quip that officials weren’t exactly accurate with their estimation of how long the war would last.

 “They told us it was going to be six months and it was six years,” he laughs.
 “They’d be looking for me still if I’d been told [the truth].”